 Hays County jail reports one new inmate COVID-19 case

-The Hays County Sheriff’s Office reported one new inmate COVID-19 case in the Hays County jail July 31, totaling 107 positive tests and 10 current active cases among inmates.
+The Hays County Sheriff’s Office reports one new inmate COVID-19 case in the Hays County jail Aug.
+4, totaling 108 positive tests and two current active cases among inmates.
 Among the jail’s corrections staff and law enforcement staff there are 11 active cases.

 The University Star will continue to provide COVID-19 updates as any additional information is released.